 Yeah, I’ve been there too, more times than I care to admit.
 I mean, fool me once, shame on you, but fool me twice, shame on me, right?
 You’d think I’d know by now not to get the pasta salad at delis.

-And indeed, I might have sworn off sandwich shop pasta salad forever, were it not for one standout exception to the rule: Beyond Bread, in Tucson, AZ.
+And indeed, I might have sworn off sandwich shop pasta salad forever, were it not for one standout exception to the rule: the Tuscan sun-dried tomato pasta salad with basil, peas, parmesan, and corn at Beyond Bread, in Tucson, AZ.

-It’s worth the extra 50 cents when you’re at the deli and is so delicious I’ve made it myself on numerous occasions, even six years after moving back to the East coast.
+It’s worth the extra 50 cents when you’re at the deli and is so delicious I’ve made this sun-dried tomato pasta salad recipe with basil myself on numerous occasions, even six years after moving back to the East coast.

 The restaurant as a whole has consistently stellar quality and a well-developed distinctive atmosphere.
 My dad and stepmom, visiting me one time when I was in college, did not care for Tucson as a whole (I know, crazy, right?!), but even they lit up when we went to Beyond Bread for lunch and said if they lived in Tucson they would be regular customers.